near/docs/docs/concepts/web3/nfts.md

 In this architecture the mobile client is still allowed to talk to the blockchain, but only in a read-only way, which doesn’t require wallet connection or any payments.
 All actions on the blockchain happen on the Web Client instead.
-Further in this document we’ll use such dual-client architecture, since simpler architecture with a single client can be directly derived from it by merging two clients together.
+Further in this guide we’ll use such dual-client architecture, since simpler architecture with a single client can be directly derived from it by merging two clients together.

 At this point, our architecture covers almost everything we need to start building our application.
-However, since we want to build a player owned economy, we need a marketplace where it’ll happen.
+However, since we want to build a user-owned economy, we need a marketplace where it’ll happen.
 An obvious choice is to put this marketplace into the web client, but there’s one gotcha.
 If we recall the smart contract’s storage model, it’s not suitable to serve complex data queries, so an indexer should be used to aggregate data from blockchain into a proper database.

 ![image](/docs/assets/web3/nfts-5.png)